Back

 level debugger which allows you single step through your code in

-Dragon12 Plus board to be installed with the serial monitor.
+Dragon12 boards to be installed with serial monitor.

 The advantage of using a terminal program with the D-Bug12